 The San Diego Comic-Con trailer revealed that we can expect Brent Spiner to return as Data, or B-4, or some other Soong Android.
 The trailer also featured an appearance from Jeri Lynn-Ryan who played Seven of Nine in Star Trek: Voyager.
 We don't know how big a role she will have in the series.

 In addition to the trailer reveals, Marina Sirtis also confirmed that both Troi and Jonathan Frakes' Riker are set to feature in the new series.
 Also present at San Diego Comic-Con was Jonathan Del Arco who played the Borg 'Hugh' in three episodes of Star Trek: The Next Generation (I, Borg and Descent Parts 1 & 2).

 Santiago Cabrera is thought to be play the pilot of Picard's ship and is "also a thief" while Michelle Hurd will apparently play a former intelligence officer who is a brilliant analyst with a terrific memory that has not been affected by her drug and alcohol abuse.

 Given these character descriptions it suggests that Picard may no longer be a Starfleet captain or admiral.

 Isa Briones will play a character called Dahj, a woman who comes to Picard and convinces him to help her.

 When will Star Trek: Picard be broadcast?

-The current information released by CBS All Access suggests that the series will debut on the streaming network in the US this December.
+During San Diego Comic-Con, it was confirmed that Star Trek: Picard will broadcast on CBS All Access in 'Early 2020'.
 Amazon have picked up international distribution rights for the show and it will be available to all Amazon Prime customers in the UK, Australia and in over 200 other territories.
 They have committed to making it available to stream within 24 hours of the show being available to US viewers.